 You could just cook a haggis, with neeps (swede/turnips) and tatties (potatoes), or have it with clapshot (which is neeps and tatties mashed together with chives – yum!).
 Whisky sauce is optional (but we wouldn’t say no!).
 Lots of whisky to wash it down with and a book of Burns poetry to pass round the table and recite from (ever more drunkenly), is one way to mark the occasion, and not a bad way neither.

-(In case you’re wondering, Scottish whisky is spelt without an ‘e’.
+(In case you’re wondering, Scottish whisky is spelled without an ‘e’.
 Irish distillers distinguished their product by adding the extra ‘e’, and the Americans adopted this spelling, causing worldwide confusion ever since!)